Promoting Interoperability Progam

 The Medicaid Electronic Health Record Incentive Program is now called the Promoting Interoperability Program.

-Click on a topic in the menu to the left to access tips and guidance for PIP/EHRIP participation.
+Click on a topic in the menu to access tips and guidance for PIP/EHRIP participation.

 The Electronic Health Record Incentive Payment program was established by the 2009 Health Information Technology for Economic and Clinical Health (HITECH) Act of the American Recovery & Reinvestment Act (ARRA).
 The program is designed to support providers during the period of health information technology transition and to improve the quality, safety and efficiency of patient health care through the use of electronic health records (EHRs).

-In May 2018, CMS announced it is aligning and streamlining their Quality Reporting initiatives to move beyond the existing requirements of Meaningful Use (MU), to a new phase of EHR measurement focused on interoperability and improving patient access to health information.
+CMS continues to align and streamline their Quality Reporting initiatives to move beyond the early requirements of Meaningful Use (MU), to a new phase of EHR measurement focused on interoperability and improving patient access to health information.

 To better reflect this focus, CMS renamed the Medicaid 'EHR Incentive Program’ to the 'Promoting Interoperability Program' for eligible hospitals, critical access hospitals, and Medicaid eligible professionals.
 As terminology is updated across websites and communications, you will see references to "Promoting Interoperability/EHRIP or "PIP/EHRIP" guidance.